EchoRealty recognises the importance of protecting the privacy and rights of individuals in relation to their personal information.

 EchoRealty is committed to protecting personal information and takes reasonable steps to ensure personal information is protected from misuse, interference, loss, unauthorised access, modification or disclosure.
 Some of the security measures include:

 Sensitive information’ is a subset of personal information and is defined as:

 EchoRealty recognises that sensitive information is generally afforded a higher level of privacy protection under the APP than other personal information.
 EchoRealty recognises that inappropriate handling of sensitive information can have adverse consequences for an individual or those associated with the individual, including discrimination, mistreatment, humiliation, embarrassment and the undermining of an individual’s dignity.

 EchoRealty may collect sensitive information about an individual where the individual has provided consent and where the information is relevant to the services provided by EchoRealty.

 4.8 Access and Correction of Information

 If you would like to make a complaint, you should let us know by contacting out Privacy Officer using the details provided in Section 4.10 below.
-A response will be provided as soon as practicable.
+We will acknowledge the complaint within 2 working days.

 Step 2: Investigation of Complaint

 Your complaint will be investigated by our Privacy Officer.
-A response to your complaint will be provided in writing within a reasonable period.
+A response to your complaint will be provided in writing within 20 working days.